Citizenship and British Values

-The core Citizenship curriculum is implemented through one 30 minute tutor time session per week, from Year 7 to Year 10.
-Students across the academy study the same themes in spiralling complexity.
+The core Citizenship curriculum is implemented through one 30 minute tutor time session per week, from Year 7 to Year 9.
+Students across the academy study the same themes each year in spiralling complexity.
 These sessions teach the core knowledge, and allow students to develop their oracy skills, and promote critical thinking throughout.

 The curriculum is further developed and enhanced through the Academy’s assembly programme, our drop down IID Days and wider initiatives and strategies implemented within academy life.

 Once the Citizenship lessons on each theme have been completed, students are set a quiz via Satchel One to test their knowledge and understanding.
 This allows us to have confidence in students' understanding.